 Pokuševski is skinny, and not just by the standards of a professional basketball player.
 Gaining muscle will be critical to his development and it’s going to have to be a gradual effort, not something he’ll address sufficiently in one offseason.

 He’s not much of an interior player right now, in part because of that lack of strength.
 That might not ever be his game, but he’d be more viable in the NBA if he could do things like post up smaller defenders and occasionally guard opposing big men if necessary.
 He’s not there yet, and the team that drafts him will need to be patient.

 Another skill that requires development is his shot selection, which again isn’t unusual for a player his age.
 He shot just 40 percent from the floor and attempted a lot of contested jumpers.

-If there's an argument for the Sixers drafting Pokuševski in the first round (assuming the Oklahoma City pick conveys), it's that the team has two high second-round picks with which it can target guards who can shoot and/or create their own shots, giving them the leeway to take a high-upside player.
+If there’s an argument for the Sixers drafting Pokuševski in the first round, it’s that the team has two high second-round picks with which it can target guards who can shoot and/or create their own shots, giving them the leeway to take a high-upside player.

 On the surface, that doesn’t seem likely.
 Instead, Pokuševski would make much more sense on a team like the Celtics.
 Boston has three first-round selections and could spend one on a player that wouldn’t immediately fill a need.